NazarAbbas/master/README.md

-this is master branch changes done
+this is master branch changes Removed